Sunday, June 4, 2023

 Example: “Hi Sarah,” or “Hi John,”

-• “Hey [Name]”: This greeting is even more casual and can be used in informal work environments or with colleagues you have a closer relationship with.
-However, be mindful of the workplace culture and the level of familiarity with the recipient.
+• “Hey [Name]”: This greeting is even more casual.
+It can be used in informal work environments or with colleagues you have a closer relationship with.
+But it does not mean you have to ignore work culture.

 Example: “Hey David,” or “Hey Lisa,”